The International Climate Initiative (IKI)

 Key developments

-Since 2022, IKI has been administerd by the Federal Ministry for Economic Affairs and Climate Protection (BMWK) in close cooperation with BMUV and the Federal Foreign Office (AA).
+IKI has originally been funded by the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).
+Since 2022, IKI has been administerd by the Federal Ministry for Economic Affairs and Energy (BMWE) in close cooperation with BMUKN and the Federal Foreign Office (AA).
 It is managed by the federally owned Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH, which is responsible for the technical support, programme management and evaluations of the projects.

 IKI’s funding portfolio has changed considerably over the years.
 In addition to the classic implementing organizations such as GIZ and KfW, these also include international organizations, non-governmental organizations and research institutions.
 In the meantime, the IKI has aligned its funding more strategically and wants to support developing countries in implementing their commitments under the UNFCCC and CBD.
 In addition, it wants to promote innovative approaches that can generate an impact beyond the individual project or are transferable.
 Over the years, this has led to larger project volumes and increasingly transnational projects, which, however, has made access more difficult for new and especially smaller organizations.
 The IKI has countered this by differentiating its funding.
-There are now several funding lines:
+There are now several funding lines which are defined in the Strategy 2030:

 • Medium and Small Grants, which are more tailored to smaller organizations and projects.